kievsash/ngx-markjs/README.md

 ### If you want to use it from source code

-Incase of some compilation issues you can try to import ngxMarkjsModule directly in your application from .tx file
+Incase of some compilation issues you can try to import ngxMarkjsModule directly in your application from .ts file

 ```
 import {NgxMarkjsModule} from 'ngx-markjs/src/public-api';
 ```

+But in that case you should include path to module in tsconfig.json ('include' section).

 ### Start demo project